NielsdaWheelz/conductor-cli/docs/slices.md

 - review a run’s diff
 - explicitly approve it
 - merge it into the base branch
-- have the run fully cleaned up afterward
+- explicitly clean up run resources after merge

 **scope**